 Situated in a former print shop, Energiea serves über portions of comfort foods like ribs and burgers and well as jumbo salads, smoothies and lemonade.
 Although owned by the same team that runs Pâine şi Vin, Energiea is not a fine dining establishment.

 Energiea is located at Strada Actor Ion Brezoianu 4, Bucureşti 030167, Romania.

-Traditional Romanian Food
+Traditional Romanian Food in Bucharest

 Though our ancestors hailed from Poland and countries of the former Soviet Union, we felt a familiarity in Bucharest’s traditional Romanian restaurants with their influences from countries like Hungary, Germany and Turkey.

-Typical dishes include Sarmale (stuffed cabbage), Cirobă de Burtă (tripe soup), Mici (caseless sausage), Papanași (fried dough topped with fruit and cream) and Mămăligă (Romanian Polenta.)
+Locals eat traditional Romanian food at restaurants throughout the city, with most restaurants accessible to visitors who want to delve into traditional Romanian cuisine.
 Though we wouldn’t want to eat traditional food all day every day, we enjoyed sampling classic Romanian cuisine at the following restaurants: